AP Course Audit

 AP Macroeconomics resource requirements:

 The list below represents examples of textbooks that meet the curricular requirements of AP Macroeconomics.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, r approved by the College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - Anderson, David, and Margaret Ray.
 Krugman’s Economics for AP.
 Worth Publishers.

 - Arnold, Roger A. Economics.
 Mason, OH: South-Western Cengage Learning.